 Every day in our classroom is Earth Day.
-It’s part of our science lessons to learn about energy conservation, so it’s easy to make sure we talk about the importance of conservation on a regular basis.
+It’s part of our science lessons to learn about energy conservation, so it’s easy to make sure we talk about the importance of conservation regularly.

-One year a fellow teacher thought it would a great idea to print a little paper globe for each student in our school (that’s several hundred) and write a “thank you to the Earth” type sentence.
+One year a fellow teacher thought it would be a great idea to print a little paper globe for each student in our school (that’s several hundred) and write a “thank you to the Earth” type sentence.

-I don’t often speak up at meetings, but I couldn’t resist with this one.
+I don’t often speak up at meetings, but I couldn’t resist this one.
 Isn’t it counterproductive to teach students about conservation by wasting all that paper?

 Everyone agreed, but NO ONE had any suggestions on what we could do instead.
 And that’s how we came up with this list of Earth Day activities (and why you should try some of them).